These are the most common questions we have through emails. If you don't find the answer you're looking for, please don't hesitate to reach out to us.

 For ACC Application submittal fill out the ACC Application providing full details of your project.
 Provide a free-hand sketch of your project location in relationship to your home, details on the products; type, color, web link, etc., any exterior color codes, brand of paint, (again, links to colors).
-In addition, please paint a 2’ x 2’ section on your home of the exterior siding color for the Committee to evaluate.
-To submit an ACC Application, please submit to Marianne Nahay at email@example.com and to Heidi Greeley at Heidi.firstname.lastname@example.org.
-It is important to send to both in the event one is on vacation.
+In addition, please paint a 2’ x 2’ section on your home of the exterior siding color for you and the Committee to review.
+The ACC Application form can be found on the Documentation page.
+To submit an ACC Application, please submit the form to firstname.lastname@example.org.

 The form is in the documentation section or you can send to us directly by reaching us.

 Yes!
-Any exterior changes or renovations no matter the size require ACC Committee approval before you procceed.
+Any exterior changes or renovations, no matter the size, require ACC Committee approval before you proceed.
 This is outlined in the CC&Rs and allows the board to keep the neighborhood value as high as possible.

 You need to contact the ACC Committee as soon as possible.
 Approval can still be given, however, depending on the project details, there may be some changes needed to get the approval.
 In the meantime, you should wait for approval before continuing with your project.

 Many homeowners are looking to plant trees, shrubs, and ground cover that handles the local weather, doesn't require a lot of water or maintenance, and blends in with the rest of the neighborhood.
 Here is a list of plants that have been suggested by our resident horticultural specialist:

 Trees: Jacmonti Birch, Sweet Gum, Mt Hemlock, Alberta Spruce, Small Red Lace Leaf Maples (many varieties), Columnar Purple Beech, Dwarf Locust, Variegated Willow (Small in size)